 ARTICLE VII - ELECTION OF OFFICERS

 Section 1.
 The officers of the council shall be selected each year from its own membership.
+The term of office for all officers is July 1 through June 30.
 Nominations will be solicited from the Council and election of officers will take place at the first meeting after the general election.
 Alternates shall not be eligible to serve as Council officers.
-All Nominees for President must have served a minimum of twelve (12) months immediately prior to their nomination.
+All Nominees for President must have served a minimum of twelve (12) months immediately prior to assuming the office..

 Section 2.
-When a vacancy occurs in any office of the Council, the Council shall select a new officer to fill the vacancy from its own membership, and the officer shall serve until the next general election.
+If, for any reason an Officer seat is vacant, the Council shall elect a replacement from the existing membership.
+The newly elected officer shall serve until the next general election.

 ARTICLE VIII - NOMINATION AND ELECTION